virtualritz/c4d-toolpresets/README.md

 # c4d-toolpresets

-ToolPresets allows you to save persets for parameters of most modeling tools.
+ToolPresets allows you to save presets for parameters of most modeling tools.

 ![](toolpresets.png)